 Shift left: what does it mean?

-In the dynamic world of web development, where innovation and user experience converge, the concept of "shifting left" has emerged as a game-changer, particularly in the realm of web accessibility.
+The concept of "shifting left" has emerged as a game-changer in the world of web development, particularly in the realm of web accessibility.
 As the demand for digital inclusivity grows, it's essential to understand what "shift left" means and how it's transforming the way we approach web accessibility.

 Defining "Shift Left"